-1. The cumulative gross exposure through debt, derivative positions (including fixed income derivatives), repo transactions in corporate debt securities, credit default swaps, Real Estate Investment Trusts (REITs), Infrastructure Investment Trusts (InvITs), other permitted securities/assets and such other securities/assets as may be permitted by SEBI from time to time shall not exceed 100% of the net assets of the scheme.
+- 1. The cumulative gross exposure through equity, debt, derivative positions (including fixed income derivatives), repo transactions in corporate debt securities, credit default swaps, Real Estate Investment Trusts (REITs), Infrastructure Investment Trusts (InvITs), other permitted securities/assets and such other securities/assets as may be permitted by SEBI from time to time shall not exceed 100% of the net assets of the scheme.
+Security wise hedge positions using derivatives such as Interest Rate Swaps, call options written under the covered call Strategy and any other positions specifically exempted under SEBI guidelines from time to time, will not be considered in calculating above exposure. - 2.
+Mutual Funds shall not write options or purchase instruments with em-bedded written options (except for exposure on account of call option written under the covered call strategy, if permitted under the Scheme). - 3.
+The total exposure related to option premium paid must not exceed 20% of the net assets of the scheme. - 4.
+Cash or cash equivalents i.e. Government Securities, T-Bills and Repo on Government Securities having residual maturity of less than 91 days may be treated as not creating any exposure.

-- 2. Cash or cash equivalents i.e. Government Securities, T-Bills and Repo on Government Securities having residual maturity of less than 91 days may be treated as not creating any exposure. - 3.
-Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: - a) Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains. - b) Hedging positions cannot be taken for existing derivative positions.
-Exposure due to such positions shall have to be added and treated under limits mentioned in Point 1. - c) Any derivative instrument used to hedge has the same underlying security as the existing position being hedged. - d) The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has been taken. - 4. (a) Mutual Funds may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
+- 5. Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: - a) Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains. - b) Hedging positions cannot be taken for existing derivative positions.
+Exposure due to such positions shall have to be added and treated under limits mentioned in Point 1. - c) Any derivative instrument used to hedge has the same underlying security as the existing position being hedged. - d) The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has been taken. - 6. (a) Mutual Funds may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
 The value of the notional principal in such cases must not exceed the value of respective existing assets being hedged by the scheme. - (b) In case of participation in IRS is through over the counter transactions, the counter party has to be an entity recognized as a market maker by RBI and exposure to a single counterparty in such transactions should not exceed 10% of the net assets of the scheme.
-However, if mutual funds are transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable. - 5.
-Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned in point 1.
+However, if mutual funds are transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable. - 7.
+Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned in point 1. - 8.
+Definition of Exposure in case of Derivative Positions Each position taken in derivatives shall have an associated exposure as defined under.
+Exposure is the maximum possible loss that may occur on a position.
+However, certain derivative positions may theoretically have unlimited possible loss.
+Exposure in derivative positions shall be computed as follows: